Great Train eXpress: GTX-C

 Construction of GTX Line C commenced on January 25, 2024.
 It is planned to be completed by 2028.
 According to the latest plans and following the selection of a preferred bidder for the construction of this line, two additional stations, Indeogwon Station and Wangsimni Station are likely to be added to the line.
+An additional southern extension past Suwon to Cheonan-Asan is also in consideration.